Crushed Velour 7.23 oz

 Will the print come out well?

-The Crush Velour has a very high stretch to it, which makes it a difficult one to guarantee good results when using for large furniture.
+The Crushed Velour has a very high stretch to it, which makes it a difficult one to guarantee good results when using for large furniture.
 If you add a backing fabric, it will be more durable, but with the combined stretch and plush structure the results are risky as it is not a tough fabric.
 We would recommend our tough and strong Velvet Shimmer for similar effect but with a supported back for durability.

 You have the amazing designs, but do you have a unique range and place to sell?